Unfortunately I cannot claim credit for this really simple and easily performed fix.

 The fix entails using tinfoil.
 I used standard thickness baking tinfoil.
 Nothing special.

-Tear off strip about 4 cm (you will probably need less) The roll I used was about 20 cm across.
+Tear off strip about 4 cm (you will probably need less) The roll I used was about 20 cm across, so a 20cm x 4cm strip.

 Fold the foil in half repeatedly until its about 6-8 layers thick.